fcFn/lugman/README.md

 This is a list management app that I use personally to organize my luggage during travels.

-Written as an exercise in Tkinter.
+Written as an exercise in Tkinter some 5 years ago.

 ## Requirements